my seed-catalog shopping rules

-RESTRAINT IS NOT MY STRONG SUIT, but when faced with a pile of seed catalogs and a DSL line linking me to thousands more, restraint must become my mantra.
+RESTRAINT IS NOT MY STRONG SUIT, but when faced with a pile of seed catalogs and an internet line linking me to thousands more, restraint must become my mantra.
 To insure vegetable seed-ordering success, not excess, I wrote a refresher course whose principles I swear I am trying to follow.
 Om…restraint…om.
 (Or not.)

 How many of A, B and C plants can fit into my Y square feet (and for what cost in seeds, supplies and labor)?

-My more detailed self-help course in restraint, never more important than in an economic year like 2009, goes like this–a series of questions, really.
+My more detailed self-help course in restraint goes like this–a series of questions, really.
 (And yes, I talk to myself, the naughty Margaret trying to tell the practical one to just please let her have 25 kinds of tomatoes):

 1. What do you have left over that’s viable from last year?
 This may require a germination test (left) to answer properly.